Node-DC/Node-DC-EIS/README_Docker.md

 #Now create the mongo container in the background
 $docker run -it -d -p 27017 --net node-dc-net --name cmongo imongo

+You can also choose to deploy mongodb database on bare-metal, but be sure to provide the right mongodb address to your node server configuration
+An alternate way to start mongodb on your host would be to simply run
+$mkdir mongodb.$DB_PORT
+$mongod --quiet --dbpath ./mongodb.$DB_PORT --bind_ip ${db_ip} --port $DB_PORT > /dev/null &
+where DB_PORT is the database port that you choose for this mongodb instance( default being 27017) and mongodb.$DB_PORT is the database directory path for this instance
+While providing the dbpath is purely optional, it gives you a way to gracefully shutdown the mongodb instance using this path when you need to end the instances

 Building and running the node container (example, cluster)
 ---------------------------------------------------------
 #Build a node image